Alternative Test 2: Writing From Dictation

 Further repetition of the sentence is not permissible, as ability to

-remember what has been dictated is a part of the test.
+has been dictated is a part of the test.
 Copy, of course,

 must not be shown.